whywaita/rfid-poker/README.md

 #### POST /device/boot

-The server will send a message to the device to boot.
+The device should POST this message when it boots.

 ```json
 {